avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 #### 2.2 Set User Objectives & Goals:
 Sr. No |	Learning Objective	|
 :--|:-- |
-1.| User will be able to explain the basic knowledge of logic circuit.
+1.| The user will learn the basic knowledge of logic circuit.
-2.| User will be able to interpret the output of digital circuit.
+2.| The user will interpret the output based on input to the digital circuit of Decoder.
-3.| User will be able to apply the flow of input and how the output will be displayed.
+3.| The user will learn the mechanism to get the output based on circuit design and the input given by the user.

 <br>

 #### 2.3 Set the Pathway Activities:

-The simulator tab will follow:<br>
-<br>1.
-On the simulator tab, click ON/OFF button to enable or disable for the desired Input
-<br>2.
-Click on RUN Button
-<br>3.
-It show the desired output and also block diagram will show the input and output in binary
-<br>4.
-Click on clear, and check other inputs and repeat step 1-3
+When the user click on simulator tab, it will show simulation page, where circuit diagram of 3x8 decoder with its truth table and block diagram will display.
+The user need to give input to the decoder and then run the simulator.
+The simulator will show the output  and highlighted the desired row in the truth.
+Also the block diagram show the input and output in binary form.
+The user can input another value after clearing the previous simulation, and can check and verify the whole truth table of decoder.